-With respect to any additional clinical studies for MelaFind® which are required by the FDA or with respect to clinical trials relating to the development of the Company's core technology for other applications, we rely on clinical investigators and clinical sites, some of which are private practices, and some of which are research, university or government affiliated, to enroll patients in our clinical trials.
+With respect to any additional clinical studies for MelaFind® which may be required by the FDA or with respect to clinical trials relating to the development of the Company's core technology for other applications, we rely on clinical investigators and clinical sites, some of which are private practices, and some of which are research, university or government affiliated, to enroll patients in our clinical trials.
 We rely on: pathologists and pathology laboratories; a contract research organization to assist in monitoring, collection of data, and ensuring FDA Good Clinical Practices ("GCP") are observed at our sites; a consultant biostatistician; and other third parties to manage the trial and to perform related data collection and analysis.
 However, we may not be able to control the amount and timing of resources that clinical sites and other third parties may devote to our clinical trials.
 If these clinical investigators and clinical sites fail to enroll a sufficient number of patients in our clinical trials, or if the clinical sites fail to comply adequately with the clinical protocols, we will be unable to complete these trials, which could prevent us from obtaining regulatory approvals for MelaFind® or other products developed from our core technology.
-Our agreements with clinical investigators and clinical sites for clinical testing place substantial responsibilities on these parties and, if these parties fail to perform as expected, our trials could be delayed or terminated.
-If these clinical investigators, clinical sites or other third parties do not carry out their contractual duties or obligations or fail to meet expected deadlines, or if the quality or accuracy of the clinical data they obtain are compromised due to their failure to adhere to our clinical protocols or for other reasons, our clinical trials may be extended, delayed or terminated, and we may be unable to obtain regulatory approval for, or successfully commercialize, MelaFind® or other products developed from our core technology.
+Our agreements with clinical investigators and clinical sites for clinical testing place substantial responsibilities on these parties do not carry out their contractual duties or obligations or fail to meet expected deadlines, or if the quality or accuracy of the clinical data they obtain are compromised due to their failure to adhere to our clinical protocols or for other reasons, our clinical trials may be extended, delayed or terminated, and we may be unable to obtain regulatory approval for, or successfully commercialize, MelaFind® or other products developed from our core technology.